Board of Commissioners

 Your commissioners are:

 Julie Blazek, Board Secretary, joined the board in March 2017.
 A longtime resident of Skagit County, Blazek is a partner in HKP Architects based in Mount Vernon.
 She has a Bachelor of Science degree in Architecture from the University of Wisconsin – Milwaukee School of Architecture and Urban Planning and earned a Design Firm Leadership and Management Certificate from the University of Washington.
-Blazek is a board member and the immediate past president of the Economic Development Alliance of Skagit County and has served with many local organizations including Skagitonians to Preserve Farmland, Skagit Women’s Alliance Network and the City of Mount Vernon Mainstreet design committee.
+Blazek is a board member and a past president of the Economic Development Alliance of Skagit County and has served with many local organizations including Skagitonians to Preserve Farmland, Skagit Women’s Alliance Network and the City of Mount Vernon Mainstreet design committee.

 Peter Browning, Board Chair, joined the board in January 2016.
 He has been involved in health care and public health for much of his career, serving as the Skagit County Director of Public Health for 18 years.
 He currently serves as Chief Executive Officer for the Burlington Chamber of Commerce.
 Browning holds a Masters in Cultural Anthropology.
 He has served as past chair of the Washington State Association of Public Health Officials, has been on the YMCA, United Way and Arthritis Foundation boards and is a member of the Skagit Mount Vernon Rotary Club.